openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[Insert section on Setup/Update/Draw if Roy hasn't covered it]**

 To create brushes, we need to define some basic building blocks of graphics.
 We can classify the 2D graphics functions into two categories: basic shapes and freeform shapes.
 Basic shapes are rectangles, circles, triangles and straight lines.
 Freeform shapes are polygons and paths.
 This classification of shapes is loose, and what it really amounts to is that basic shapes are easier to use but less flexible than the freeform shapes.
+In this section, we will focus on the basic shapes.

 ### 1.1 Basic Shapes ###